 Kirsty McNab - Sports and Exercise Physiotherapist, The Gap

 Kirsty is a recognised APA Sports Physiotherapist, a title which can only be obtained after completing a post graduate masters in sports Physio therapy (which she did in 2006).
-She is one of 4 Physios selected to work at The Australian Tennis Open each year, with the women's main draw.
-In 2017 she was awarded a long service award following her 10th year working for the event.
-She also provides physio coverage, treating the players, for the Queensland Academy of Tennis at Tennyson on a regular basis.
+She was one of 4 Physios selected to work at The Australian Tennis Open each year, with the women's main draw from 2008 until 2019.
+She has provided physio coverage, treating the players, for the Queensland Academy of Tennis at Tennyson.
+She has worked at multiple ITF and protour tennis events over the years.

 For the 5 years prior to becoming involved Tennis, she provided physiotherapy for the Australian Short Track Speed Skating, traveling extensively to World Cups.